FlightLineCharts/flightlinecharts.github.io/index.md

 But We're sure that you can improve your level of ATC communication, which leads toward more realistic flight simulator.
 Thank you, hope you have a nice flight today.

-If you have any question or suggestion, please let me know by emailing xenoseven7@gmail.com.
+If you have any question or suggestion, please let me know by emailing xenoseven7@gmail.com or leave me DM on [twitter](https://twitter.com/xenoseven7).

 ⓒ FLIGHTLINECharts, 2020.